matchmore/documentation/proximityDetection.md

 MatchMore.matchDelegates.add(matchHandler)
 ```

 When you have described the code that must be run when matches occur, just delegate your instances conform to MatchDelegate protocol to MatchDelegate.
-They will be notified for every match occurence.
+In this example, for every match there will be a message printed in the console describing all the received matches, and the related device.